ImgSpot/ImgSpoMVC/README.md

 XUnit, Sonarcloud

 Description:  ImgSpot is an application that provides a way for users to upload, share, and collect images with other users.
-Users can upload and store personal image files with a unique title and description.
-Users can also interact with other shared pictures via comments and likes.
+Users can upload and store personal image files with a unique title and description, and also interact with other shared pictures via a comment section and tracking likes.
 ImgSpot ensure safe browsing with its integration to Azure Cognitive Services that filters photos and comments to ensure safe for work browsing.

 Web API: https://github.com/ImgSpot/ImgSpotWebAPI